 - A companion you can ask for help

-Before repotting, prepare old newspapers, and lay them down the floor to avoid messy areas during the whole repotting process.
+Before repotting, prepare old newspapers and lay them down on the floor to avoid messy areas during the whole repotting process.

 Grab the plant by its base and gently and slowly shake it out of the container.
 This process should be easily done.
 If you’re having trouble, gently squeeze the pot to help loosen the plant from it.

 Remove all the old soil without damaging the plant’s roots.
 This time, you need to be extra careful about removing the small roots as they are the ones that carry all the nutrients.
-The use of a water hose is a way better idea to easily rinse away the old soil.
-Do not let the roots dry.
+The use of a water hose is a better idea to easily rinse away the old soil.
+Do not let the roots dry out.

-For root-bound plants, trimming the plant’s roots can help the plant to grow.
+For root-bound plants, trimming the plants’ roots can help the plants to grow.
 Pay attention to the plant’s extra-long roots and cut them, but do not cut too many roots from the plant; only trim an inch or two from the plant.

 Start filling the planter with new soil.
 After that, put the plant in the new pot.
 Pay attention to the height of the plant sitting on the pot.
 The plant’s roots should be covered, and the soil should reach just about an inch below the top of the container.